Summer College for High School Students

 The Schools of Law, Pharmacy, and Engineering deal with disciplinary infractions through their student bodies, which maintain Honor Code systems

 Summer College categorizes violations as minor or major.
 Events considered as minor violations are those where a student intends no harm.
 For instance, being late for an activity, or being too boisterous in the residence hall.
 Such minor violations will be addressed by the counselors and head counselors and the student may receive some warning or may lose the privilege to attend to an activity.

-- It is forbidden for students to be in possession of alcohol, tobacco, illegal drugs, and/or weapons at any time on campus.
+- It is forbidden for students to be in possession of alcohol, tobacco, vaping items, illegal drugs, and/or weapons at any time on campus.
 These are criminal violations and could result in arrest.